RECON-Labs-Inc/text2ture/README.md

 ```

 ## Notes
-- The `/a2pbr` endpoint replaces the previous `/transcribe` endpoint.
-- The service is designed for concurrent requests and background processing.
+- The service processes requests asynchronously in the background
+- Object files are generated based on the `custom_arg` object selection data
+- Status can be checked using the `/status/{uid}` endpoint
+- Generated files are served from the `/objects` static endpoint
 - See the code for more details on error handling and status tracking.